 Of course this salad isn’t all about the onions.
 It all starts with tortellini ~ tender bite size pasta pillows filled with three kinds of cheese and combined with fresh summer veggies in a simple homemade Greek Dressing.
 Give it a try.
 The combination of flavors is unbelievably good.

-Mexican Street Corn Pasta Salad ~ an easy summer side you won’t find at every picnic.
-Fresh sweet corn sautéed in bacon drippings blended with pasta, peppers, tomatoes, black beans and of course crispy bacon tossed in a delicious creamy, tangy slightly spicy dressing.
+Mexican Street Corn Pasta Salad with Chili Lime Dressing ~ easy recipe for a delicious summer pasta salad.
+Fresh sweet corn sautéed in bacon drippings blended with pasta, peppers, tomatoes, black beans and crispy bacon tossed in a simple homemade dressing.

 Dannnng!
 I’m late to the table again and just when I ditched my 8-track for a Walkman.
 Kidding of course, but this time it’s Mexican Street Corn ~ would you believe I just tried it?

-My daughter has mentioned 2 or 10 times “we” should try making it.
+My daughter has mentioned 2 or was it 10 times “we” should try making it.
 I know that’s code for “Mom, make this next time I’m over”.
-The truth is I drug my feet because it just didn’t sound appealing.
-Mayonnaise slathered on beautiful, fresh, sweeter than sweet summer corn is almost sacrilegious.
+The truth is it just didn’t sound appealing.
+Mayonnaise slathered on beautiful, fresh, sweet summer corn sounded sacrilegious.

 I took a chance though and was instantly hooked on the taste.
 This Mexican Street Corn Pasta Salad is the baby pasta salad and Mexican Street Corn and make a really good side salad you won’t see at every summer barbecue.

 Tuna Macaroni Salad: classic with real mayonnaise, chopped celery, onions and packed with tuna.
 Perfect for picnics + BBQ’s from Memorial to Labor Day.